odan/slim4-skeleton/docs/console.md

 ## Available commands

 * `compile-twig` - To compile Twig templates
-* `update-schema-sql` - Generates a schema.sql from the schema data source.
+* `dump-schema` - Generates a schema.sql from the schema data source.

 ## Creating a console command